Homemade Ricotta Recipe

-Whether I'm using it to make fluffy pancakes, Italian style cheesecake or folding it into scrambled eggs, ricotta cheese is a staple ingredients in my kitchen.
-Making cheese at home sounds impossibly difficult and time consuming, and it can be, but making homemade ricotta cheese is about as easy as boiling water!
+Making cheese at home may seem impossibly difficult and time-consuming, and it can be, but homemade ricotta is actually about as easy as boiling water.

 - Easy, beginner friendly recipe - anyone can make this!